Sedlec-Prčice: Administrative division

+Etymology

+The name Sedlec is common in the Czech Republic.
+It is derived from the Czech word sedlo, which means 'saddle' in modern Czech, but also 'village' in old West Slavic languages.

+The name Prčice is derived from the personal name Prk.

 Geography

 Sedlec-Prčice is located about 40 km east of Příbram and 50 km south of Prague.
 It lies in the Vlašim Uplands.
-The highest point of the municipal territory is next to the peak of the hill Javorová skála, which is the highest point of the whole Vlašim Uplands at 723 m.
+The highest point of the municipal territory is at 722 m above sea level and is located near the peak of the hill Javorová skála, which is the highest hill of the whole Vlašim Uplands.
 The territory of Sedlec-Prčice is rich is small watercourses and fish ponds.
+The stream Sedlecký potok divides the built-up areas of Sedlec and Prčice.

 History

 The village of Prčice was first mentioned in written document already in the 11th century.
 The first fortress in Prčice is documented in 1179.
 The first written mention of Sedlec is from the 14th century.
 The town was established in 1957 by merging of neighbouring municipalities of Sedlec and Prčice.

 Transport

-Despite the fact that it is a vast territory, there are no railways or major roads passing through the municipal territory.
+Despite the vast municipal territory, there are no railways or major roads passing through Sedlec-Prčice.

+Culture

+Sedlec-Prčice is known as the final destination of the annual Prague–Prčice March.